ckormanyos/real-time-cpp/examples/chapter12_04/readme.md

 transecndental functions like trigonometric functions, logarithmic functions, exponential functions and the like.

-Many special functions, although very difficult to calculate over wide parameter and argument ranges have remarkably simple small-argument approximations such as Taylor series.
+Many special functions, although they can be very difficult to calculate over wide parameter and argument ranges, have remarkably simple small-argument approximations such as a modest Taylor series.
 Cylindrical Bessel functions of complex-valued argument
 <img src="https://render.githubusercontent.com/render/math?math={z}">
 and complex-valued order